jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-11-checkpoint.md

 </tbody>
 </table>

-357. But, as we have intimated, the numbers in this Table can be made use of only when all the letters are different; for if two or more of them are alike, the number of transpositions becomes much less; and if all the letters are the same, we have only one arrangement: we have therefore now sheAv how the numbers in the Table are to be diminished, according to the number of letters that are alike.
+<span class="art">357</span> But, as we have intimated, the numbers in this
+Table can be made use of only when all the letters are different;
+for if two or more of them are alike, the number of transpositions becomes much less; and if all the letters are the same, we have only one arrangement: we have therefore now shown how the numbers in the Table are to be diminished, according to the number of letters that are alike.

-358. When two letters are given, and those letters are the same, the two arrangements are reduced to one, and consequently the number, which we have found above, is reduced to the half; that is to say, it must be divided by 2.
+<span class="art">358</span> When two letters are given, and those letters are
+the same, the two arrangements are reduced to one, and consequently the number, which we have found above, is reduced to the half; that is to say, it must be divided by 2.
-If we have three letters alike, the six transpositions are reduced to one; whence it follows that the numbers in the Table must be divided by 6 = 3 · 2 · 1; and, for the same reason, if four letters are alike, we must divide the numbers found by 24, or 4 · 3 · 2 · 1, etc.
+If we have three letters alike, the six transpositions are reduced to one;
+whence it follows that the numbers in the
+Table must be divided by 6 = 3 · 2 · 1; and, for the same
+reason, if four letters are alike, we must divide the numbers found by 24, or 4 · 3 · 2 · 1, etc.